 return passed, failed

 Finally, let’s use the function with the main running code.
-We create a form that includes a text area where we dump all the URLs.
+We create a form with a text area where we dump all the URLs.
 Our code first checks the URLs.
-For all successful runs, it creates a card that, when expanded, contains the summary.
-It also returns a JSON object that indicates which links are not summarized or not valid (if any).
+For all successful runs, it makes a card that, when expanded, contains the summary.
+It also returns a JSON object that indicates which links are not summarized or invalid (if any).

 with st.form("Dump all URLs here"):